flipperdevices/flipperzero-firmware/plugins/basic_scenes/README.md

 }
 ```

+This code does the following:

+- Allocate memory for the app object.
+- Give us a copy of the GUI object.
+- Attach the view dispatcher to the GUI.
+- Navigate to the main menu scene.
+- Run the view dispatcher (which won't return until the user presses BACK enough times to exit the application).
+- Free memory allocated for the app object.
+- Return 0 to indicate successful exit.

 ## Step 23.
 Create a stub menu callback function.

 We will create a stub menu callback function.
 This function will be called when a menu item is selected.
-We will use this function to fire a custom event to navigate to the next scene.
+In the future, we will update this function to fire a custom event to navigate to the next scene.

 Add the following lines before the basic_scenes_main_menu_scene_on_enter function in the basic_scenes.c file: